pschake34/WeatherCollector/docs/plan.md

 ### What we don’t know

 How to program each individual sensor, what kind of communication protocol each sensor uses, what kind of hosting we will use for the website (maybe something onsite?), how to communicate between the arduino and the web server.
+Our research document can be found [here](research.md).

 ### Schedule & delegation of work/accountability